 The Company monitors its risk of a shortage of funds by following internal policies on the completion of various liquidity planning processes.
-The Company also continues to prepare a quarterly cash flow analysis to identify any potential shortfall of funds and the mitigation strategy in such circumstances.
-Potential sources for liquidity could include, but are not limited to: the Company's current cash position, the existing ABL facility and inventory monetization arrangement, future operating cash flows, and future potential private and public financings.
+In addition to the work performed by the Chief Restructuring Officer and the Monitor while in CCAA proceedings, the Company continues to prepare a quarterly cash flow analysis to identify any potential shortfall of funds and the mitigation strategy in such circumstances.
+Potential sources for liquidity could include, but are not limited to: the Company's current cash position, the existing ABL facility and inventory monetization arrangement, future operating cash flows, and potential private and public financing through Holdings.